 Since discovering my partner’s sister makes plant stands out of copper I’ve been wanting to try use copper in a project, and since seeing Ben Light’s 2×4 enclosures I have been wanting to explore that technique.
 With this week’s prompt – “use 2 materials” – I thought I could bring those two goals together.

+This hack was created for my ITP class Intro to Fabrication.
 In another class, Basic Analog Circuits, we’ve recently been covering the 555 timer.
 One of my favourite ridiculous ways to use the 555 timer is in an Atari Punk Console – basically a weird noise machine.
 Two 555 chips are used to generate interfering […]

 This week’s assignment called for us to use one of ITP’s laser cutters.
 Though I booked the 50 Watt engraver, it was in use so I used the 60 Watt machine for this project.

-The inspiration for this project came from another project I did a while ago, on a different continent, with far less electronics understanding than I have now.
+The Work (in progress) The Inspiration The inspiration for this project came from another project I did a while ago, on a different continent, with far less electronics understanding than I have now.
 In short, I needed to light up and make “interactive” a sign, with no access to wall power.
 The result was A Hand […]